judytang3103-port/venture-capital-proposal/README.md

 - **VC Method**

 ## Code
-The analysis is in 'VC-Excel-Modelling.xlsx', run in Excel.
+The analysis is in `VC-Excel-Modelling.xlsx`, run in Excel.

 ## Paper
 The full investment analysis is available in `Final Report.pdf`.